pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 **Rationale:** Shared `clip_text` representations are generated once and reused by both representation-based methods. `clip_video` representations are reusable but are used only by the CLIP representation method. `autoencoder_video` representations depend on the autoencoder training configuration and remain experiment-specific.
 This distinction minimizes duplicated storage, simplifies experiment comparison, and supports efficient evaluation of multiple autoencoder configurations using a common set of pretrained representations.

 ---

 ## Final Architecture (July 2026)

-### 1) Adopt a Shared Fusion MLP Classifier
+### 1) Adopt a Configurable Representation-Based VideoQA Framework

-**Decision:** Standardized all representation-based VideoQA methods on a common Fusion MLP classifier.
+**Decision:** Expanded the representation-based VideoQA pipeline from a single Fusion MLP classifier to a configurable prediction framework supporting multiple representation-based methods.

-**Rationale:** Using the same classifier, prediction workflow, and multiple-choice objective isolates the effect of the video representation while minimizing architectural differences between the representation-based methods.
+**Rationale:** As experimentation progressed, it became valuable to compare not only different video representations but also different multimodal prediction strategies.
+The final implementation supports cosine similarity together with multiple learned fusion classifiers while maintaining a common data preparation and evaluation workflow.

+Supported methods include:

-### 2) Replace Cosine Similarity with Learned Classification
+- Cosine Similarity

-**Decision:** Replaced cosine-similarity scoring with a learned Fusion MLP classifier trained using CrossEntropyLoss.

-**Rationale:** The learned classifier provides a common multimodal prediction architecture for both representation-based methods while supporting direct comparison of `clip_video` and `autoencoder_video` representations.
+- Fusion MLP
+- Interaction Fusion
+- Gated Fusion
+- Bilinear Fusion

+---

+### 2) Move Autoencoder Representation Generation into Notebook 03

+**Decision:** Consolidated autoencoder training and latent representation generation within Notebook 03.

+**Rationale:** Because latent representations are produced immediately after training using the trained encoder, generating them within the training notebook simplifies the workflow and eliminates redundant model loading.
+Notebook 04 was refocused on loading, validating, and standardizing the generated representation artifacts for downstream experiments.

+---

+### 3) Adopt Combined Question–Answer CLIP Text Representations

+**Decision:** Replaced separate question and answer embeddings with combined question–answer candidate representations.

+**Rationale:** Each NExT-QA question is represented by five combined question–answer candidate embeddings, allowing every candidate answer to be evaluated directly against the corresponding video representation.
+This representation better aligns the semantic information available to downstream representation-based VideoQA methods.

+---

-### 3) Standardize Shared and Experiment-Specific Representations
+### 4) Separate Shared and Experiment-Specific Representation Artifacts

-**Decision:** Adopted shared `clip_text` representations together with experiment-specific video representations.
+**Decision:** Finalized the distinction between shared CLIP representations and experiment-specific autoencoder representations.

-**Rationale:** Shared `clip_text` representations are reused by both representation-based methods, while `clip_video` and `autoencoder_video` remain method-specific.
-This isolates the contribution of the video representation.
+**Rationale:** Shared `clip_text` and `clip_video` representations are generated once and reused across compatible experiments, while `autoencoder_video` representations remain specific to the corresponding trained autoencoder configuration.
+This organization minimizes redundant computation while supporting efficient comparison among multiple experiments.

+---

-### 4) Standardize on a Common Evaluation Framework
+### 5) Standardize Representation-Based Evaluation

-**Decision:** Evaluated all implemented methods using the same multiple-choice evaluation framework.

-**Rationale:** Common metrics, reporting, and analysis enable fair comparison among the Qwen2-VL baseline, CLIP representation method, and autoencoder representation method.
+**Decision:** Adopted a common representation-based evaluation workflow independent of the selected prediction method.

+**Rationale:** All representation-based experiments use identical candidate generation, prediction artifact formats, validation procedures, and evaluation methodology.
+This allows controlled comparison of both video representation sources and prediction methods while maintaining reproducible experimental conditions.

+---

+### 6) Adopt Dynamic Multi-Experiment Evaluation

+**Decision:** Redesigned Notebook 08 to automatically discover and compare all completed experiments.

+**Rationale:** Rather than evaluating a fixed set of predefined experiments, the evaluation framework now discovers valid prediction artifacts, compares all available experiments using identical metrics, performs error analysis, generates comparative visualizations, and identifies the highest-performing development experiment for future full-dataset evaluation.